WezYoung/SEmethodsCoursework/use-cases/use-case-5.md

 ### Success End Condition

-A report is available for the user to provide to the organisation.
+A report is available for the user to provide to the organisation which displays all capital cities from largest to smallest.

 ### Failed End Condition